animesh10/electrode-gitbook/overview/why-use-electrode.md

 **Electrode Tools **help [organize](http://www.electrode.io/docs/electrode_explorer.html) reusable components and [optimize large JavaScript bundles](http://www.electrode.io/docs/electrify.html).
 Like the modules, our tools can be used with any React/Node.js app.

+### Future Investment

+[Electrode](https://github.com/electrode-io) will continue to improve as we continue to solve problems like these at [@WalmartLabs](http://www.walmartlabs.com/).
+Future enhancements will include more [progressive web app features](https://developers.google.com/web/progressive-web-apps/) for web and mobile, bigger investments in performance, and much more.

+We're committed to open source, which means our investment is your investment.